-I’ve even chosen several different options for a few rooms so you can vote on which one you think would have shone brighter in these spaces!
+I’ve even chosen several different products for a few rooms so you can vote on which one you think would have shone brighter in these spaces!
 Let’s take a look, shall we?

 Amanda’s home was trendsetting when it appeared in December 2006, the color pallet spawning a gray trend that lasted for several years.
 This particular home in the movie was a real residence where some of the scenes were filmed, though many of them were captured on movie sets, the building of which for all of the interiors in the film topped a million dollars.
 I think the Carlisle table lamp is a shoe-in for this room, but thought I’d let you vote as to whether you’d tap the Lilou or Lola table lamp for the space.

 The Carlisle table lamp is one of Currey & Company’s best sellers.
 From beneath a harmonious shade of eggshell linen emerges a clean, unadorned column of Natural alabaster.

 The Lilou is a classic white table lamp accented with brass metal fittings and topped by a contemporary drum shade in off white shantung, the entire composition one of romance.

 The curvaceous Lola table lamp has an opal white finish that is ornamented with a polished nickel metal base and finial, and fitted with a white parchment shade.